Evaluation of a hyperbaric oxygen therapy intervention in individuals with fibromyalgia | Canada Hyperbarics Skip to main content

 What They Found

-Of 18 randomized patients, 17 completed the study, with mild middle-ear barotrauma reported in three patients and new-onset myopia in four patients.
+Of 18 randomised patients, 17 completed the study, with mild middle-ear barotrauma reported in three patients and new-onset myopia in four patients.
 Hyperbaric oxygen therapy demonstrated efficacy in most measured outcomes, including pain, psychological variables, fatigue, and sleep quality, with improvements sustained at the 3-month follow-up.

 Canadian Relevance